 Players as tall as 5’9” have greater control with 33” and 34” putters, which are one or two inches shorter than normal size putters.

-On the other hand, some of them choose these putters and reduce their distance by a few inches.
-However, there are several 5’10” players that do well with their 31.5” putters.
-There are also golfers who are 6’1” and 6’6” tall but are equally at ease using 34” putters.
+On the other hand, some choose these putters and reduce their distance by a few inches.
+However, several 5’10” players do well with their 31.5” putters.
+Some golfers are 6’1” and 6’6” tall but are equally at ease using 34” putters.
 Players who are 6’1” and 6’ like their 33” putters as well as the 32” and 32.5” ones.

-But I’ve seen that a few golfers I’ve met have increased the size of their putters and flattened their lies as a result.
+But I’ve seen that a few golfers I’ve met have increased the size of their putters and flattened their lies.
 Golfers as tall as 6’2”, 6’3”, and even 6’6” are at ease with their 33” putters since their arms are naturally positioned with these shorter putters.

 What is the standard putter length?

 A putter’s normal length is 34 inches.
-However, you’ll not that only the 34 and 35-inch putters are available for purchase in many places.
-This occurs frequently, leading many players to believe that 35 is the standard and 34 is for a shorter golfer.
+However, you’ll not know that only the 34 and 35-inch putters are available in many places.
+This frequently occurs, leading many players to believe that 35 is the standard and 34 is for a shorter golfer.
 The 35-inch putter is not the industry standard, and using one might cause irregularities in your putting stroke.

 Players will struggle to hit a steady and straight putt if they can’t move their eyes off the golf ball.
 You won’t be able to stand as close to the putter as you need to be if your putter is too lengthy for you.
 As a result, a golfer’s vision down to the target is obstructed, squandering crucial strokes.